LottieHQ/bifrost/README.md

 brew tap LottieHQ/tap
 ```

-This clones the repository from `https://github.com/LottieHQ/homebrew-tap` to:
+This clones the repository from `https://github.com/LottieHQ/homebrew-tap` to your local machine at:
 ```
 $(brew --repository)/Library/Taps/LottieHQ/homebrew-tap/
 ```